sftcd/openssl/esnistuff/README.md

 Most recent first...

+- 20201228: got the call to ``hpke_dec`` succeeding now, next up to try put inner CH back together (when compressed) and use it

 - 20201222: upgraded to HPKE-07 and did a bunch of valgrinding - next up is to get HPKE decrypt to work